Chiefs are indispensable in parliamentary democracy - Deputy Speaker | Ghana News Agency

 By Emelia B. Addae

-Koforidua, Aug.
-13, GNA – Mr Andrew Asiamah Amoako, the Second Deputy Speaker of Parliament, has called on the Paramount Chief of the New Juaben Traditional Area to ask for his assistance in the celebration of Ghana’s 30th anniversary of parliamentary democracy.
+Koforidua, Aug 15, GNA – Mr Andrew Asiamah Amoako, the Second Deputy Speaker of Parliament, has called on the Paramount Chief of New Juaben Traditional Area, Daasebre Dr. Kwaku Boateng III, and other chiefs to assist in the celebration of Ghana’s 30th Anniversary of Parliamentary Democracy.

-He emphasised the indispensable role of chiefs in parliamentary democracy, which placed the people at the core of the governing process.

-He added that in a democratic society, it was important for citizens to become deeply aware and get actively involved in understanding the principles of parliamentary democracy.
+In a democratic society, it was important for citizens to become deeply aware and get actively involved in understanding the principles of parliamentary democracy, Mr Amoako said.

-Ghana’s parliament is celebrating a milestone of Ghana’s parliamentary democracy with a year-long activities centred on the topic: “30 years under the fourth republic; The journey thus far.”
+Parliament has instituted a year-long of activities to mark the anniversary on the theme: “30 years under the fourth republic; The journey thus far.”

-Mr Amoako said parliamentary democracy responded directly and promptly to public influence through elections and enumerated planned line of activities in the Eastern region, which included a peace walk, a football match and other fun games, and encouraged everyone to participate.
+He enumerated planned line of activities in the Eastern Region, that include peace walk, football match, and fun games, and encouraged everyone to participate.

-He said democracy offered an atmosphere in which human rights and basic freedoms were respected, and allowed people to express their views freely, adding that Ghanaians needed to protect and sustain this freedom.
+He said democracy offered an atmosphere in which human rights and basic freedoms were respected, and allowing people to express their views freely.

 GNA